Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

 ## Grounding Impedance Measurement Methods

 This section provides details of the measurements conducted in the case study grounding using four methods: (i) Fall-of-Potential at low frequency, (ii) Fall-of-Potential at high frequency (25 kHz), (iii) Clamp-on ground meter, and (iv) the Proposed method.
-The primary objective was to compare the measurements result with the individual actual turbine grounding resistance (Rf, measured in Ω) obtained through the Fall-of-Potential method at low frequency before the installation of horizontal electrodes.
+The specific objective of this study was to compare the measurements results of these methods with the individual actual turbine grounding resistance (Rf, measured in Ω) obtained through Fall-of-Potential method at low frequency before the installation of horizontal electrodes.

 ### (i) Low-Frequency Fall-of-Potential Method using Flat-slope-rule